scmmmh/metadata-tutorial/source/filter_transform_data/transform/complex_transforms.rst

 Complex Transformations
 =======================

-The basic transformations are useful, but to actually construct a more complete transformed record, we need to apply multiple transformations to the same record, and possibly further transform the result.
+The basic transformations are useful, but to actually construct a more complete transformed record, we generally need to apply multiple transformations to the same record, and then possibly further transform the result.

 Parallel transformation
 -----------------------